brunomaga/brunomaga.github.io/interview_questions.md

     res += AT[n,m] * X[n] * A[m,n] * X[n]
 ```
   - derivative (??): `res += 2 * pow( A[m,n], 2) * X[n]`
+- How does attention matrix and positional encoding of a transformer work?
+- How to perform object classification in images?
+  - U-Net and CrossEntropy loss on output vector of classes.
+- How to perform object detection in images?
+  - downsampling until outputting the 4 corners of bounding box and the classification vector (with class "no object").
+- How to do image segmentation?
+  - U-Net and output images as 1 layer per class with object segmentation as 1 and  everything else 0.
+- How to perform image denoising?
+  - autoencoder from dirty to clean image, MSE loss
+- How to do Speech recognition, i.e. audio to text?
+  - input as spectogram, network with 1D convolution, Transformer network, output as BPE tokenizer.
+- Text-image representations: how to have an image and a text of the image refer to the same feature vector?
+  -  Contrastive Language-Image Pre-training (CLIP), combininig am image encoder (visual transformer) and a text encoder (GPT).
+- How to do text generation?
+  - GPT
+- How to do image generation?
+  - One method for image synthesis relies on inverting a diffusion process (Ho et al 2020).
+The principle consists of defining analytically a process that gradually degrades any sample, and consequently transforms the complex and unknown density of the data into a simple and well-known density such as a normal, and training a deep architecture to invert this degradation process.
+- How does Self-supervised learning work?